Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: Symmetries and Type-1 degeneracies

 which implies that

 and, \beq \eeq where we have $\Delta(0,N_y) = 1 + \Lam x N_y/(3\sqrt{k})$.
-With one-loop corrections, a constant phase may arise due to the branch cuts, which is however unimportant for the present discussion.
-All the saddles $N_{\sg}$ for $q_f\leq 3/\Lam$ lie on the imaginary axis.
+With one-loop corrections, a constant phase ($-\hbar \pi/2$) arises due to the branch cuts; otherwise, it is zero.
 Since the Morse function mentioned in Eq. (\ref{eq:h_anti}) is a single-valued, upon plugging the saddle points into the above expression, we obtain

 where $\mathcal{H}_{\sg}$ can take the value either zero or $-\hbar \pi/2$ depending on whether the $\Delta(0,-iN_{\sg})$ is either positive or negative, respectively.
 The Eq. (\ref{eq:stokes_con_qf<3k/Lam}) indeed corresponds to the conditions that leads to the \textbf{type-1} degeneracy between different pairs of saddles for $q_f \leq 3k/\Lam$, specifically between: $(N_+^{\rm nb}$ and $N_-^{\rm nb})$ and $(N_+^{\rm\cancel{\rm nb}}$ and $N_-^{\rm\cancel{\rm nb}})$ depending on $x$.
 Therefore, we find that the residual \textbf{type-1} degeneracy observed for $q_f\leq 3k/\Lam$, is a consequence of the anti-linear symmetry of the theory mentioned in Eq. (\ref{eq:antilin}).